raffraffraff/oci-k3s/README.md

 To make it easier to deploy real stuff to the cluster, we still need:
 - cert-manager
 - external-dns
+- a domain!

 However, I haven't gotten to this yet.
 Also, you might want to use HTTPS01 or DNS01 ACME challenges for cert manager, and you might have a totally different DNS provider.
+I might add my Cloudflare setup to this project, with example `values.yaml` files for cert-manager and external-dns helm charts.

 # Deploying it!
 ## Create an `env.auto.tfvars` file